 Description

-- HIGH DETECTION RANGE for spotting targets up to 1800 yards away.
+- HIGH DETECTION RANGE for spotting targets up to 1800 yards away, enhancing long-range hunting capabilities.

-- MULTISPECTRAL IMAGING combining thermal and full-color optics for all conditions.
+- MULTISPECTRAL IMAGING combines thermal and full-color optics for versatility across different lighting conditions.

-- PICTURE-IN-PICTURE MODE enhances target visibility through dense foliage.
+- PICTURE-IN-PICTURE MODE enhances target visibility, making it easier to locate game in dense foliage.

-- ONE-SHOT FREEZE ZEROING simplifies the sight-in process for immediate accuracy.
+- ONE-SHOT FREEZE ZEROING simplifies the sight-in process, ensuring immediate accuracy for hunters.

-- PHOTO & VIDEO RECORDING allows capturing moments with audio, perfect for sharing.
+- PHOTO & VIDEO RECORDING captures moments with audio, perfect for sharing successes with friends.

-- LONG BATTERY LIFE of 6 hours ensures it lasts through extended hunts.
+- LONG BATTERY LIFE of 6 hours provides extended use during lengthy hunting expeditions.

-- IPX7 WATERPROOF RATING guarantees performance in wet or rugged conditions.
+- IPX7 WATERPROOF RATING guarantees reliable performance in wet or challenging environments.

 Technical Specifications Table